pa4080/mw-PrivateWikiAccessControl/README.md

     $wgPWAC['WhitelistApiPass'] = '...the.password.of.the.bot...';
     ````

-    In oder to authenticate itself to the MediaWiki API, our Whitelist API will write and use an authentication cookie in the file `$IP/cache/PWAC_Api.cookie`.
+    In oder to authenticate itself to the MediaWiki's API, our Whitelist API will write and use an authentication cookie in the file `$IP/cache/PWAC_Api.cookie`.
 For more details [MW:API:Login](https://www.mediawiki.org/wiki/API:Login).

 ## Apache2 Setup